-Acceptable Solutions Performance Criteria OFFICER COMMENT A4 P4 The proposal complies with Buildings and works must be setback from land zoned Environmental Management no less than: Buildings and works must be setback from land zoned Environmental Management to satisfy all of the following: the acceptable solution.
-50 m. (a) there is no impact from the development on the environmental values of the land zoned Environmental Management; (b) the potential for the spread of weeds or soil pathogens onto the land zoned Environmental Management is minimised; (c) there is no potential for contaminated or sedimented water runoff impacting the land zoned

-Environmental Management; (d) there are no reasonable and practical alternatives to developing close to land zoned Environmental Management.
+Acceptable Solutions Porfermance Criteria Acceptable Solutions Performance Criteria A4 P4 The proposal complies with the acceptable solution.
+Buildings and works must be setback from land zoned Environmental Management no less than: Buildings and works must be setback from land zoned Environmental Management to satisfy all of the following: 50 m. (a) there is no impact from the development on the environmental values of the land zoned Environmental Management; (b) the potential for the spread of weeds or soil pathogens onto the land zoned Environmental Management is minimised; (c) there is no potential for contaminated or sedimented water runoff impacting the land zoned Environmental Management; (d) there are no reasonable and practical alternatives to developing close to land zoned Environmental Management.